mindspore-ai/docs/tutorials/lite/source_en/use/build.md

 ### Training Output Description

-If the `-T on` is added to the MindSpore ToD (Train on Device), go to the `mindspore/output` directory of the source code to view the file generated after compilation.
+If the `-T on` is added to the MindSpore Lite, go to the `mindspore/output` directory of the source code to view the file generated after compilation.
 The file is divided into the following parts.

-- `mindspore-lite-{version}-train-converter-{os}-{arch}.tar.gz`: Contains model conversion tool, Only supports the MindIR model.
+- `mindspore-lite-{version}-train-converter-{os}-{arch}.tar.gz`: Model converter, only support MINDIR format model file.
 - `mindspore-lite-{version}-train-{os}-{arch}.tar.gz`: Contains model training framework, performance analysis tool.

 > version: Version of the output, consistent with that of the MindSpore.
 >
-> device: The processor that runs ToD.
+> device: The processor that runs MindSpore Lite.
 Currently only build-in CPU is available.
 >
 > os: Operating system on which the output will be deployed.
 >